-School age children will be impacted by the lose of school, teachers, friends and the routines created by this.
+School age children will be impacted by the lose of school, teachers, friends, and the routines created by this.
 They will know about the virus and some of the impacts it is having on the people in their lives.
 Being asked to stay inside or at home will be difficult for most children this age.
 They know about smart phones, the internet and often know more about available options and activities.
 Get the child involved in planning the virtual visit.
 Answer their questions about the virus, your health and what is happening.
 Children this age usually do not understand death as we do as adults.
 What seems like a short time to adults seems like FOREVER to school age children.

-- 1. There are many activities on websites that are designed for children of different grades.
+- There are many activities on websites that are designed for children of different grades.
 Make the visits fun. - 2.
 Check with the child's teacher or caregiver about how the online teaching is occurring for the child.
 Support the child to do their homework.
 Apps like Zoom allow the child to share their screen with a parent so they can view the homework.
 Or the parent may be able to obtain information for parents being shared by the school.
 Or have the caregiver or child take a photo of the homework and send it to the parent. - 3.
 Teach the child a new skill during the call: learn a song, play a musical instrument, a dance, a religious prayer, etc.

 - 4. Plan for the next visit together.
 What does the child wish to do?
 What can the child teach the parent? - 5.
-Have visits with other relatives, siblings, friends or pets involved. - 6.
+Have visits with other relatives, siblings, friends, or pets involved. - 6.
 Show the child where you are, their bedroom, their yard so they can see that these things are still there. - 7.
 Set up a contest or game between the child and yourself about what your will do until your next visit. - 8.
-Advocate that your child have contact with siblings and friends during this time.
+Advocate that your child has contact with siblings and friends during this time.
 Have joint visits with siblings.
-Allowing them to have virtual visits with friends. - 9.
+Allow them to have virtual visits with friends. - 9.
 Many of the ideas for younger children also work for this age.
 Read to the child or have them read to the parent.
 Share meals.
 Tell stories. - 10.
 Talk to the child about their emotions and fears. - 11.
 Dance or play a physical game together with your cell phones moving with the person. - 12.
-Have the child share their screen and show the parent what they do on the internet, apps they use, music programs, games, chatting with friends, etc.
+Have the child share their screen and show the parent what they do on the internet, apps they use, music programs, games, chatting with friends, etc. - 13.
+Talk to the child about COVID19.
+See resources listed above. - 14.
+Even at this age children may regress in their developmental abilities as a reaction to the stress and trauma.
+Help the child understand why this may be happening and that you love them. - 15.
+Crazy hat or T-shirt plan to wear something crazy on the next visit. - 16.
+Memory box: Child or parent collects items or takes notes between visits.
+They share their memories during the visit. - 17.
+Allow time for free chat nothing is planned.